Nicholas Ray: Later career

-Ray's reputation for youth-oriented films led Ellen Ray (unrelated to him) and her partners in Dome Films to solicit him to direct her screenplay about a young man on trial for possession of marijuana, which became the reason for Ray's return to the United States in November 1969.
-Instead of The Defendant, however, Ray embarked on projects concerning young Americans in turbulent times, notably the Chicago Seven, forming a production company called Leo Seven, and drawing some financial interest from Michael Butler, producer of the hit stage musical Hair.
+Ray's reputation for youth-oriented films led Ellen Ray (unrelated to him) and her partners in Dome Films to hire him to direct The Defendant, her screenplay about a young man on trial for possession of marijuana, prompting Ray's return to the United States in November 1969.
+Instead, Ray embarked on projects concerning young Americans in turbulent times, notably the Chicago Seven, forming a production company called Leo Seven, and drawing some financial interest from Michael Butler, producer of the hit stage musical Hair.
 Shooting material for Conspiracy on almost every current gauge of film stock, from 35mm to Super 8, he accumulated documentary sequences, dramatized reconstructions of the trial, and collage-like multiple-image footage.
 In order to continue, he financed production by selling paintings that he owned, and sought backing from anyone he could.

-Migrating from Chicago to New York City, and then, at Dennis Hopper's invitation, New Mexico, in 1971 Ray landed in upstate New York, and started a new career as a teacher, accepting an appointment at Harpur College, in Binghamton.
-There he found a cast and crew, students who were eager and imaginative, but also inexperienced.
-Devoted to the idea of learning by doing, Ray and his class embarked on a major, feature-length project.
-Rather than the strict division of labour characteristic of his Hollywood career, Ray devised a rotation in which a student would take on different roles behind or in front of the camera.
+In 1971, Ray started a new career as a teacher, accepting an appointment at Harpur College, in Binghamton, NY.
+There he found a cast and crew in the form of his eager students.
+Ray and his class embarked on a major, feature-length project.
+Rather than the strict division of labor characteristic of his Hollywood career, Ray devised a rotation in which a student would take on different roles behind or in front of the camera.
 Similar to the Chicago Seven project — some footage from which he incorporated into the new film — the Harpur film, which came to be titled We Can't Go Home Again, used material shot on numerous gauges of film, as well as video that was later processed and manipulated with a synthesizer provided by Nam June Paik.
 The pictures were combined into multiple-image constructions using as many as five projectors, and refilming the images in 35mm from a screen.
 Two documentaries provide records of Ray's methods and the work of his class: the near-contemporary biography, I'm A Stranger Here Myself: A Portrait of Nicholas Ray (1975), directed by David Helpern Jr., and Susan Ray's retrospective account, Don't Expect Too Much (2011).